angular-extensions/model/README.md

 One of the changes compared to `ngx-model` is that the `@angular-extensions/model` uses new `providedIn: 'root'` syntax (since Angular 6) so that we don't need to import `NgxModelModule` or anything similar to register `ModelFactory` into Angular dependency injection (DI) context.
 All we have to do is to import `ModelFactory` in the constructor of at least one service in our application like this `constructor(private modelFactory: ModelFactory<SomeType[]>) {}` and we're good to go.
 This new feature is called tree-shakeable providers:

 > There is now a new, recommended, way to register a provider, directly inside the @Injectable() decorator, using the new providedIn attribute.
 It accepts 'root' as a value or any module of your application.
 When you use 'root', your injectable will be registered as a singleton in the application, and you don’t need to add it to the providers of the root module.
 Similarly, if you use providedIn: UsersModule, the injectable is registered as a provider of the UsersModule without adding it to the providers of the module ([source](https://blog.ninja-squad.com/2018/05/04/what-is-new-angular-6/))

+#### Migration from `ngx-model`

+Migration should be rather simple, please follow these steps:

+1. remove dependency to `ngx-model`
+2. install `npm i -S @angular-extensions/model`
+3. remove `NgxModelModule` from imports of your `@NgModule` in `App` or `Core` module based on where you added it
+4. search and replace imports from `ngx-model` and replace them with `@angular-extensions/model`
+5. this should be it!
+The API didn't change so this should be all that it takes to migrate to the new package
+6. (optional) refactor your existing model services to use `@Injectable({ providedIn: 'root' })` (or other module instead of `root`) instead of `@Injectable()` and remove them from `@NgModule({ providers: [MyModelService] })` of your modules

+The 6th step depends on your preferences, it is still possible to use new `@angular-extensions/model` with classic providers, just use `--module <relative-path-to-module>` flag when generating new model services using schematics

 ## Contributing